63 – Anauel

 עִבְדוּ אֶת-יְהוָה בְּשִׂמְחָה; בֹּאוּ לְפָנָיו, בִּרְנָנָה. תהילים פרק ק, פסוק ב

-(Servite Domino in laetitia, introite in conspectu eius in exultatione).
+Vulgate: Servite Domino in laetitia, introite in conspectu eius in exultatione.

-The negative side of this angel rules over folly and prodigality; he influences all those who ruin themselves through their bad conduct.
+The negative side of this angel rules over folly and prodigality; it influences all those who ruin themselves through their bad conduct.

-Anauel report: I came to this call late, after the 5-day window–and given this angel’s connection to accountants, Christians, and other by-the-book types, I took extra care with the invocations, even repeating the Shemhamphorash verses twice, because I stumbled over some words the first time, and wishing I could hear a fluent Hebrew speaker read those verses so I could check my (undoubtedly awful) pronunciation.
-My apprehension dissipated as I sang the versicle–which I found delightful–but the sense of the importance of details remained.
+I came to this call late, after the appointed five-day window – -and given this angel’s connection to accountants, Christians [in Ambelain’s work], and other by-the-book types, I took extra care with the invocations and the daily times, repeating the Shemhamphorash verses in Exodus because I stumbled over some words the first time, and wishing I could hear a fluent Hebrew speaker read those verses so I could check my (undoubtedly awful) pronunciation.
+My apprehension dissipated as I sang the versicle — which I found delightful — but the sense of the importance of details remained.

-[Contact began with the immediate, clear image of a hire-wire dancer, in a white leotard, high above a city square.
-It looks like the London of _Mary Poppins_.
+Contact begins with the immediate, clear mental image of a hire-wire dancer in a white leotard, high above a city square.
+It looks like the London of Mary Poppins.
 There are pigeons on the cobblestones.
-The high-wire dancer standing on their left hand, their body spread out like a star, motionless.
-A tiny something–maybe a pebble, or a coin?–falls from their right hand.
-When it hits the ground, the pigeons startle, exploding and scattering upward in slow motion, feathers like rays, circling the still-unmoving dancer.]
+The high-wire dancer is balancing on their left hand, their body spread out like a star, motionless.
+A tiny something — maybe a pebble, or a coin? — falls from their right hand.
+When it hits the ground, the pigeons startle, exploding and scattering upward in slow motion, feathers like rays, circling the still-unmoving dancer.

 “Angel, what is thy office concerning me?”

 The image suddenly starts moving at a normal speed.
 The figure relaxes into a complicated yet nonchalant dismount, landing easily, and walking toward where I sit, like a visible presence beyond the altar.
 I can see them clearly.
 Their face is streaked with sweat and soot, their eyes are clear and blue, and their manner is easy and casual.
-Their voice has a bad-movie Cockney accent; they call me “Guv” andask for something–but I struggle to understand just what.
+Their voice has an exaggerated Cockney accent, like in an movie from my childhood; they call me “Guv” and ask for something — but I struggle to understand just what.
 They watch me, unmoving, till my pen stops writing.
-When I look back up, I see their hand move faster than my eyes can follow, as if to slap my left cheek, backhand–but the image freezes with their hand an inch from my skin; however, my cheek feels suddenly warm as if anticipating the blow.
+When I look back up, I see their hand move faster than my eyes can follow, as if to slap my left cheek, backhand — but the image freezes with their hand an inch from my skin; however, my cheek feels suddenly warm as if anticipating the blow.
 Once again, they wait for me to write the experience.

 “Angel, you have drawn this tear from my spirit, which has nothing of earthly water; therefore I give it to you, in just exchange for what you have given me: a moment of beauty.”